rockroman/CI_PP2_TG/README.md

 1. In the GitHub repository navigate to the Settings tab
 2. On the left hand menu select Pages
 3. For the source select Branch: main
-4. Once saved, GitHub will refresh and your website will be publishd from GitHub repository
+4. Once saved, GitHub will refresh and your website will be published from GitHub repository
 5. The link to your published website will appear: "Your site is published at https://rockroman.github.io/CI_PP2_TG/"